General Virtual Fair Questions

 Q: When someone books a meeting, how will we be notified?

 The user who is assigned to cover that meeting slot will receive an email notification when a person signs up for a meeting.
 They'll also receive an email notification if a person cancels their meeting registration.

-Q: If we create meetings for the entirety of an eight-hour event, would that be 16 meetings?
+Q: If we create meetings for the entirety of a six-hour event, would that be 12 meetings?

 Yes.
-To make sure you have someone available to cover requests for meetings throughout the fair event, you would make available 16 slots (every half hour).
-You can offer more than 16 slots -- just use a different Zoom link and assign a different person for meetings occurring at the same time.
+To make sure you have someone available to cover requests for scheduled meetings throughout the fair event, you would make available 12 slots (every half hour).

 Q: Should we use the waiting room function in Zoom.